NHK23/AIDM-7410-Project/web/README.md

 # Web Project

-This repository contains the source code and files for our web project, which includes a main file and a quiz file.
+This repository contains the source code and files for our web project, which includes a main folder and a quiz folder.
 The project consists of two web pages: a quiz page designed to engage the readers, and a homepage for our data news project.
 We have conducted extensive research and analysis on the subject matter, which is reflected in these web pages.

 ## Files

-- `main.html`: The main web page of our project.
+- `main/main.html`: The main web page of our project.
-- `quiz.html`: A quiz page to engage the readers.
+- `quiz/quiz.html`: A quiz page to engage the readers.
-- `data-news/`: Directory containing additional files and resources related to the data news project.

 ## Usage